Gentle Ways to Cuddle Your Newborn (That Count as Tummy Time)

 In fact, some of the most powerful ways to support newborn development and milestones happen through simple, everyday cuddles.

-Inside The Baby Playbook, we focus on realistic, evidence-based ways to support your baby’s development—without pressure or rigid routines.
+Inside The Baby Playbook (available on Amazon.com for overseas buyers here) we focus on realistic, evidence-based ways to support your baby’s development, without pressure or rigid routines.
+We encorporate purposeful play through guided holds and bonding with your bub.

 What Counts as Tummy Time for Newborns?